martinbarge/sample-site-sml5202/wikisearch.md

 	<p style="font-size: 86%;">Credit: The code for this application is derived from an excellent online tutorial by Ayooluwa Isaiah, a Web Technologies Software Developer based in Lagos, Nigeria.
 The tutorial can be followed <a href="https://freshman.tech/wikipedia-javascript/">here</a>.</p></div>

 <h2>The code</h2>
+<p>For this application, you need to include the JavaScript on your page, and then add some styles to your stylesheet.
+The two code extracts are provided below.</p>
+<h3>The HTML and JS code</h3>
-<p>Copy and paste the code below into your own page.
+<p>First you need to copy and paste the code below into your own page.
 Change the 'en' to a language of your choice.</p>

 ```
 <header class="searchForm-container">